Vidče

 Vidče is a municipality and village in Vsetín District in the Zlín Region of the Czech Republic.
-It has about 1,700 inhabitants.
+It has about 1,800 inhabitants.

+Geography

+Vidče is located about 13 km northeast of Vsetín and 41 km south of Ostrava.
+It lies on the border between the Rožnov Furrow valley and the Hostýn-Vsetín Mountains.
+The highest point is the hill Dálnice at 599 m above sea level.
+The Maretka Stream flows through the municipality.
+The Rožnovská Bečva River flows along the northern municipal border.
+Most of the municipal territory lies within the Beskydy Protected Landscape Area.

 History

 The first written mention of Vidče is from 1310.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-There are two cultural monuments in Vidče.
-The small wooden belfry is from the 18th century and has a bell from 1775.
-The Church of Saints Cyril and Methodius was built in the neo-Gothic style in 1908–1914 and was consecrated in 1920.
+The main landmark of Vidče is the Church of Saints Cyril and Methodius.
+It was built in the neo-Gothic style in 1908–1914 and was consecrated in 1920.
+The second cultural monument is a small wooden belfry.
+It dates from the 18th century and is equipped with a bell from 1775.